An Approach to Probing Particles and Quasi-particles in the Condensed Bose-Hubbard Model: Bose-Hubbard Condensate under Weak Measurement

 One way to circumvent this problem is to laser drive \textit{all sites} to the probe internal state $\ket{r}$, and modulate the laser strength $\Omega$ with a wavevector $p$.
 Mathematically, we first re-define the interaction term $V$ as followed,

 and allow the bare particles in the $\ket{r}$ to tunnel freely, while still assuming a dominant condensed population of the $\ket{a}$ particles.
-This local physical process is akin to a Raman transition with momentum recoil, where the wavevector $p$ originates from a spatial phase difference of 2 laser beams.
+This physical process is realizable with Bragg spectroscopy, where the wavevector $p$ originates from the momentum kick of two laser beams.
 In $V_{\text{all sites}}$, the spatial phase modulation serves to couple every condensate quasiparticle of momentum $k$ with an uncondensed bare particle of momentum $k-p$ in the probe state.
 Consequently, the SW generator $S_{\text{all sites}}$ that decouples the condensate from the probe bosons takes the form,

 where $\mathcal{E}_k \equiv \Delta-2t\cos k$ is the free particle dispersion of the bare particles in the uncondensed probe state.
 We observe that the momentum difference $p$ in the denominators of the decoupling terms, in the SW generator $S_\text{all sites}$, gives rise to \textit{anisotropic resonances} between the $\pm k$ modes.
 Within the validity regime of the SW transformation, defined by $\Omega\ll |\mathcal{E}_{k-p}-E_{b,k}|\forall k$, this anisotropy is embedded into the near-resonant values of $\Delta_{\pm q}$ between any modes of equal and opposite momenta.
 Specifically, a finite gap of $|4t\sin q\sin p|$ emerges, allowing us to distinguish the modes in our earlier protocol.